felixleopoldo/benchpress/docs/source/structure_learning_algorithms/pcalg_pc.rst

 consisting of two main steps.
 The first step is called the adjacency search and amounts to finding the undirected skeleton of the DAG.
 The second step amounts to estimating a CPDAG.

-.. rubric:: Adding Background Knowledge pcalg_pc allows users to incorporate background knowledge directly into the causal algorithm using ``required_edges`` and ``forbidden_edges``, which are specified in a JSON file.
-For more details on defining edge constraints, see :doc:`../available_background_knowledge`.

 .. rubric:: Some fields described
 * ``edgeConstraints`` Name of the JSON file containing background knowledge

 .. rubric:: Example JSON